-Picking up from the issues and trends, half a dozen sensible suggestions, or harebrained schemes, depending on your perspective!
+Picking up from the issues and trends, and a few older posts; half a dozen sensible suggestions, or harebrained schemes, depending on your perspective!

 These suggestions have two underlying themes.

 One, after a couple of decades of stabilisation and counter-insurgency operations in the Middle East the UK specifically, and NATO generally, need to get back into the peer conflict mindset.

 Two, budgets are not getting any significantly larger so priority setting is important but more importantly, squeezing every last drop of value out of our significant investment in complex weapons by imaginative re-use, ruthless commonality and driving export sales.

 It is on that basis that I have channelled my inner chimp!

 ONE – Research Cost Drivers in Complex Weapon Integration

 The first scheme is quite a modest one.

 There are very good reasons why it costs £150 million or so to integrate Storm Shadow on Typhoon but no one should be ‘happy’ about it.